Kris Bryant: Draft and minor leagues (2013–2015)

 Bryant was considered to be one of the best available players in the 2013 Major League Baseball draft.
 The Houston Astros, who had the first overall pick, scouted Bryant.
 Bryant believed he would be chosen by the Colorado Rockies, who had the third selection of the draft.

 After the Astros selected pitcher Mark Appel with the first overall selection, the Chicago Cubs chose Bryant with the second pick.
 This choice was surprising as the Cubs were expected to select a pitcher.
 The Cubs later acknowledged that they would have selected Appel had he still been available.
 Many baseball executives and scouts agreed that Bryant was the safest pick in the draft.
 He was also rated as the best hitter in the draft because of his abilities hitting for power and making contact on inside fastballs as well as down-and-away curveballs.
-Bryant and the Cubs came to terms on a contract with a $6.7 million signing bonus two days prior to the signing deadline.
+Bryant and the Cubs agreed to a contract with a $6.7 million signing bonus two days prior to the signing deadline.

-Bryant began his professional career in Class A-Short Season with the Boise Hawks of the Northwest League, where he batted .354 with four home runs.
-He was promoted to Class A-Advanced with the Daytona Cubs of the Florida State League on August 12.
-He hit .333 with five home runs for Daytona.
+Bryant began his professional career with the Low-A Boise Hawks of the Northwest League, where he batted .354 with four home runs.
+He was promoted to High-A with the Daytona Cubs of the Florida State League on August 12, where he hit .333 with five home runs.
 After the season, he played in Arizona Fall League (AFL).
-He was named co-player of the week, along with Mitch Haniger, in the first week of the fall league season.
+He was named co-player of the week, along with Mitch Haniger, in the first week of the fall league.
 He was named the MVP of the AFL after hitting .364/.457/.727 with six home runs in 20 games.